Creating Timesheets

 Have volunteers submit their timesheets

-You may want volunteers to submit their timesheets for instances where the amount of time volunteered and when they volunteer is flexible.
+You may want volunteers to submit their timesheets for instances where the amount of time volunteered and the timing are flexible.
 For example, when weeding a native wetland park, a volunteer may spend an hour in the morning one week but three hours in the afternoon the week after.
 To allow volunteers to submit their own timesheets, use the Time Recorder tool.

 Have volunteers clock on and off to create a timesheet

-This is useful for instances where you have a lot of volunteers coming in and out throughout the day or when the volunteer is off-site without the supervision of a manager.
+This is useful in situations where you have many volunteers coming and going throughout the day, or when a volunteer is off-site without a manager's supervision.

 What are the timesheet statuses?